Discover more from Post-Woke

 According to Wikipedia co-founder Jimmy Wales, “the closest thing we have to a Prime Directive” is to “imagine a world in which every single person on the planet is given free access to the sum of all human knowledge.
 That's what we're doing.”

 Spoiler alert: Jimmy “Jimbo” Wales is a graduate of the World Economic Forum’s Young Global Leaders program.
-If that doesn’t mean anything to you, I strongly suggest you click HERE and get informed ASAP.
+If that doesn’t mean anything to you, I strongly suggest you click HERE.

 Jimbo declares his and Wikipedia’s mission as “to create and distribute a free encyclopedia of the highest possible quality to every single person on the planet in their own language, that's who I am.
 That's what I am doing.
 That's my life goal.
 It is also the goal of the Wikipedia community: to build and distribute the best encyclopedia that we can.”

 Another spoiler alert: People using CIA and FBI computers have been detected editing entries in the free [sic] online encyclopedia [sic].
-Listen here to learn more about the CIA has always controlled what information reaches our eyes and ears.
+Listen here to learn more about how the CIA has always worked to control what information reaches our eyes and ears.

 Wikipedia loves to brag about “free access” to information but it subsists on donations from some folks who have quite the vested interest in exactly what “facts” are being doled out.
 Here is but a small sampling of Wikipedia’s “benefactors”: